doctrine-extensions/DoctrineExtensions/doc/ip_traceable.md

 # IpTraceable behavior extension for Doctrine

 **IpTraceable** behavior will automate the update of IP trace on your Entities or Documents.
-It works through annotations and can update fields on creation, update, property subset update, or even on specific property value change.
+It works through annotations or attributes and can update fields on creation, update, property subset update, or even on specific property value change.

-This is very similar to Timestampable but sets a string.
+This is very similar to the Timestampable behavior.

-Note that you need to set the IP on the IpTraceableListener (unless you use the Symfony extension which does automatically assign the current request IP).
+Note that you need to set the IP on the IpTraceableListener (unless you use the Symfony bundle which automatically assigns the current request IP).

 Features: